HakubaCode/Google-Homepage/README.md

 1. Setup the Project
 2. Structure with HTML
-3. Style with CSS
+3. Style and Interactivity with CSS
-4. Add Interactivity with JavaScript
-5. Testing and Optimization
+4. Testing and Optimization

 ## CSS Explanation 🎨